nullromo/sinking-islands/README.md

               HCLOUD_TOKEN: ${{ secrets.HCLOUD_TOKEN }}
     ```

+1. Do I need to use tailscale for DNS?
+Do I need to get a domain with Namecheap
+   or Cloudflare?

 ## Visual

 - similar to how it shows staged movement state before submit, it should also